-Angela Bassett Joins Lena Headey In Assassin Flick ‘Gunpowder Milkshake’
+Angela Bassett Joins Lena Headey In Assassin Flick, ‘Gunpowder Milkshake’

 Bassett will be joining Game of Thrones star Lena Headey and Avengers: Endgame star Karen Gillan.
 The movie is said to be a “high-concept female-centric assassin thriller that spans multiple generations” and Bassett will step into the role of Anna May, who is one of the unassuming leaders of a massive armory.
 The film will be directed by Aharon Keshales and Navot Papushado from a script that was written alongside Ehud Lavski.

 In 1994, Bassett won a Golden Globe for her iconic performance as Tina Turner in What’s Love Got to Do with It.
 Since then, the powerhouse actress has appeared in a number of major movies, including Jumping the Broom, Black Panther, Mission: Impossible – Fallout, Chi-Raq, and Bumblebee.
-She has also starred in several TV series, including FX’s American Horror Story, which has earned her multiple Emmy nominations, and FOX’s 9-1-1.
+She has also starred in several TV series, including FX’s American Horror Story, which has earned her multiple Emmy nominations, and Fox’s 9-1-1.
 Bassett will soon be starring opposite Patricia Arquette in the Netflix film, Otherhood.

 The actress is also set to receive an honorary degree from Morehouse College, according to a report from The Grio.
 Bassett currently holds undergraduate and graduate degrees from Yale University, where she met husband and fellow actor, Courtney Vance.

 The couple tied the knot in 1997 and they’ve been married for over 20 years.
-While chatting with US Weekly, Vance recently shared to his successful marriage.
+While chatting with Us Weekly, Vance recently shared the key to his successful marriage.

 “It’s, ‘Yes, dear.
 How can I help?
 What do you need me to do?'” he told the magazine.